Since the Berlin Wall came down, socialism stopped being a political order. It is now a rich cultural heritage as well as a tourist offer.

 The walk begins at Boćarski dom [bowling sport centre] and leads to the Sava mound through a small playground.
 It’s a long linear stroll along the river, first to the right towards the Railway Bridge and then back to the left towards the Mladost Bridge.

-On the way back and to avoid retracing your steps, it takes you into a residential area of Cvjetno naselje to explore some of the nicest and truly interesting socialist villas built around the early 1960s.
+On the way back and to avoid retracing your steps, it takes you into a residential area of Cvjetno naselje.
+This is where you’ll see some of the nicest and truly interesting socialist villas built around the early 1960s.

 Sculptures alongside the Sava mound

-There are numerous sculptures all along the walking/running track on the Sava mound.
+There are numerous sculptures all along the walking track on the Sava mound.
 Each one is interesting, but my favourite ones are the runner and the three frogs.

 Kockica [little cube] is a cubic glass building on the northern mound.
 It was built in 1968 to host the Communist Party Headquarters.

-It’s a valuable tribute to the socialist clean-line, functionalist architecture.
+It’s a valuable tribute to the Zagreb socialist clean-line architecture.
 Today it’s home to the Croatian Ministry of Maritime Affairs, Transport and Infrastructure and The Ministry of Tourism.

 Jedinstvo used to be one of the largest factories in socialist Croatia, producing equipment for the food, chemical and pharmaceutical industries.

 It was called a factory that manufactures factories.
 After closing down in the early 1990s it was turned into the cultural centre Močvara.

 Jedinstvo is among many tragic examples of how powerful socialist factories met their end, either through corrupt privatisation or due to Europe’s deindustrialisation.
 The old industrial architecture is an important part of Zagreb cultural heritage.